 Data Management Tool #3: SAP

 SAP helps you manage your big data with ease through their intelligent database management software service.
-You can access and monitor all of your data through their single gateway.
-Additionally, it provides you with a wide range of analytics to analyze your big data as well.
+You can access and monitor all of your data visualization through their single gateway.
+Additionally, it provides you with a wide range of data integration to analyze your big data as well.

 Image via SAP